 This is a time for a survivor to meet our organization and check us out because we value the importance of trust in a therapeutic environment.
 We do not exist to "open up" a survivor's system or "break it down."
 Those systems were created for a purpose and did their job of helping a survivor to do just that, survive.
 We simply stand with survivors on their individual and unique journey to know themselves.
 Our first time together can be a validation of how "normal" a survivor feels and how their internal system works.

-Find out information about how counseling works, and payment information in our Getting Started section.
+Find out information about how counseling works and payment information in our Sessions & Payment section.